veddercasyn/veddercasyn.github.io/index.md

 ### Experience

 My professional experience is primarily from working as an athletic trainer at Planet Fitness.
 During college, I worked at one of the school gyms as a personal trainer.

+I am an instructor for the Red Cross in CPR and AED.

 I have also done personal sessions with interested clients on the side.

 ### Education